-Many patients are choosing virtual visits with their Atlantic Medical Group provider as a safe and effective alternative for timely, convenient care where appropriate.* All of us - from your primary care providers to your specialists - are ready to deliver the great care that you have come to expect from us, helping you stay on top of your health care needs in the comfort of your own home.
+Many patients choose virtual visits with their Atlantic Medical Group provider as a safe and effective alternative for timely, convenient care where appropriate.* From your primary care providers to your specialists, we are ready to deliver the great care that you have come to expect.
+We help you stay on top of your health care needs from the comfort of your own home.

 Advantages for the Patient